-3.2 Counting the number of solutions
+3.2.
+Counting the number of solutions

-As an immediate consequence of Proposition 3.6, (unique) solvability of a language equation can be characterized as follows:
+As an immediate consequence of Proposition 2, solvability and unique solvability of a language equation can be characterized as follows:

-Proposition 3.7 A language equation $\varphi = \emptyset$ with one-sided concatenation has
+Proposition 3.
+A language equation $\varphi = \emptyset$ with one-sided concatenation has

-- at least one solution iff the corresponding trim ILTA A_L is non-empty. - exactly one solution iff the corresponding ILTA A_L is non-empty and deterministic.
+- at least one solution if and only if the corresponding ILTA A{φ} is non-empty. - exactly one solution if and only if the corresponding ILTA A{φ} is non-empty and deterministic.